 As part of our ongoing business, we do not participate in transactions that generate relationships with unconsolidated entities or financial partnerships, such as entities often referred to as structured finance or special purpose entities, or SPEs, which would have been established for the purpose of facilitating off-balance sheet arrangements or other contractually narrow or limited purposes.
-As of March 27, 2004, we are not involved in any unconsolidated SPE transactions.
+As of June 26, 2004, we were not involved in any unconsolidated SPE transactions.